Ben-Kincaid/indeps/README.md

 <!-- Add image of viewer here once complete -->

-**indeps** was created to provide developers with an efficient & intuitive way to visualize the dependencies in their javascript application.
-Combing through your lockfile is tedious, and isn't an effective way to view the "bigger picture" of the packages that make up your project.
-Discovering the source of clashing dependencies or the require path for a specific module can be time consuming, and wears down your `CMD + F` keys. **indeps** attempts to solve this issue by providing a human-friendly UI for displaying your projects resolved dependencies - along with useful data not generally provided in your lockfile, such as a package's dependency tree.
+**indeps** is a tool for visualizing the dependencies that make up your JavaScript application.
+Combing through your lockfile is tedious, and isn't a very efficient way to understand the "bigger picture" of the packages within your project.
+Discovering the source of clashing dependencies or the dependency path for a specific module can be time consuming, and wears down your `CMD + F` keys. **indeps** attempts to solve this issue by providing a human-friendly UI for displaying & analyzing your projects resolved dependencies.

+- Easily search through the dependencies & sub-dependencies within your JavaScript project.
+- View the dependency tree for any given package.
+- Filter dependencies by various criteria, such as showing only the `@types` packages.
+Or, only show the packages that you've defined as a development dependency for the project.
+- _**Coming soon:**_ Visualize your dependencies in a treemap and/or graph.

 ## How it works

-On the surface, **indeps** simply parses your lockfile (either `yarn.lock` or `package-lock.json`) and `package.json` file, runs additional analysis on these files, and injects normalized + hydrated data into the client, being served by a local HTTP server.
+On the surface, **indeps** simply parses both your lockfile (either `yarn.lock` or `package-lock.json`) and your `package.json` file, runs additional analysis on these files, and injects this normalized data into a UI that is served by a local HTTP server.
 Currently, **indeps** requires:

 - A valid lockfile
   - Supports Yarn V1, Yarn V2(berry), and NPM(5+) lock files.
 - A valid `package.json` file
-  - As of `v0.1.0`, we will be requiring a valid package.json file to run the full indeps process.
-We require information about the `devDependencies` & `dependencies` that are defined in your `package.json` file, and `package-lock.json` does not give us any guaranteed indicators as to which package/package resolution points to a file the application defined as a dependency or development dependency.
+  - As of `v0.1.0`, we require a valid package.json file to run the indeps process.
+We require information about the `devDependencies` & `dependencies` that are defined in your `package.json` file, and certain lockfile formats do not provide sufficient indication as to which package/package resolution points to a package that the application defined as a dependency or development dependency.
+In the future, we may allow lockfile-only analysis, with a limited feature set compared to a full lockfile + `package.json` analysis.

 <p align="right">(<a href="#top">back to top</a>)</p>